A female Doberman? Or a male Doberman? Are you too stuck between this Dobie decision? If so, you are not alone.

 Looking for a Doberman doggie to protect your property?
 A male Doberman is the best option.

-Male Dobies are energetic, so they are better at protecting your home, property, or any territory.
-Males are, therefore, considered the best for overall guard work.
+Male Dobies are energetic and better at protecting family members, homes, property, or territory.
+Therefore, males are considered the best for overall guard work.

 Female: